Knoph1/TechCon_HTML/README.md

 ## 📍 Project Overview

 **TechCon_HTML** is a hands-on HTML development project designed to simulate a real-world website for the **TechCon 2024** conference.
-It challenges novice developers to build a complete, multi-page website using only HTML — focusing on semantic structure, forms, tables, multimedia integration, and accessibility.
+It challenges novice developers to build a complete, multi-page website using only HTML — focusing on semantic structure, forms, tables, multimedia integration and accessibility.

 > 🎯 Duration: **July 14 – July 28, 2025**
 > 🧠 Level: Novice